SimonDrastil/backhauls/README.md

 ## Vanilla map demo

 A static demo located at [`vanilla-demo/`](vanilla-demo/) mirrors the Zillow-like map experience without any build tooling.
-Open `vanilla-demo/index.html` in your browser to view the interactive pins powered by plain JavaScript.
+Open `vanilla-demo/index.html` in your browser to view the branded price tags, 20 sample lanes, and booking drawer powered by plain JavaScript.

 ## License